mtrudel/thousand_island/README.md

 processes trap exit, so they continue running beyond shutdown until they either complete or are `:brutal_kill`ed after their shutdown timeout expires.

+### Logging & Telemetry

+As a low-level library, Thousand Island purposely does not do any inline logging of any kind.
+The [`ThousandIsland.Logger`](https://hexdocs.pm/thousand_island/ThousandIsland.Logger.html) module defines a number of functions to aid in tracing connections at various log levels, and such logging can be dynamically enabled and disabled against an already running server.
+This logging is backed by telemetry events internally.

+Thousand Island emits a rich set of telemetry events including spans for each server, acceptor process, and individual client connection.
+These telemetry events are documented in the [`ThousandIsland.Telemetry`](https://hexdocs.pm/thousand_island/ThousandIsland.Telemetry.html) module.

 ## Implementation Notes

 At a top-level, a `Server` coordinates the processes involved in responding to